-A PILOT'S WATCH OF A VERY SPECIAL CALIBRE

-Since 2002, the Big Pilot's Watch has been IWC's flagship.
+A PILOT'S WATCH OF A VERY SPECIAL CALIBRE Since 2002, the Big Pilot's Watch has been IWC's flagship.
 Its IWC-manufactured 51111 calibre - one of the largest automatic movements in the world - contains all the features that have proved their worth in the long history of IWC mechanical watches.
-Within no time at all, the automatic movement generates a power reserve of 8.5 days, but only runs for 7 days before being mechanically stopped by an ingenious little train in the power reserve.
-This eliminates the fall-off in torque that occurs as the mainspring winds down, which could lead to loss of amplitude in the balance and unacceptable inaccuracies in the rate.

-BIG PILOT'S WATCH REFERENCE 5004
+Within no time at all, the spring-mounted rotor and Pellaton pawl winding build up a power reserve of 8.5 days.
+Of this, only 7 days' energy is used before the movement is mechanically stopped by an ingenious little train in the power reserve.
+Stopping the movement before all the tension in the spring is exhausted eliminates the danger of diminishing torque in the mainspring.
+This ensures the same level of accuracy whilst the watch is running.
+The 46.2-millimetre case encloses a soft-iron cage that protects the movements against extreme magnetic fields.
+The design with its clearly laid-out dial, arrowhead index at "12 o'clock" and onion-shaped crown unmistakably echoes the Big Pilot's Watch of 1940 which, with a diameter of 55 millimetres, was the largest wristwatch ever made by IWC.
+BIG PILOT'S WATCH Reference 5004